 Analgesic nephropathy, a type of chronic interstitial nephritis Chronic tubulointerstitial nephritis Tubulointerstitial nephritis is primary injury to renal tubules and interstitium resulting in decreased renal function.
 The acute form is most often due to allergic drug reactions or to infections... read more , was originally described in conjunction with overuse of combination analgesics containing phenacetin (typically with aspirin, acetaminophen, codeine, or caffeine).
 However, despite removal of phenacetin from the market, analgesic nephropathy continued to occur.
-Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other NSAIDs have been implicated.
+Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs) have been implicated.
 Mechanism is unclear.
-Whether COX-2 inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease Minimal Change Disease Minimal change disease causes abrupt onset of edema and heavy proteinuria, mostly in children.
+Whether cyclooxygenase-2 (COX-2) inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease Minimal Change Disease Minimal change disease causes abrupt onset of edema and heavy proteinuria, mostly in children.
 Renal function is typically normal.
 Diagnosis is based on clinical findings or renal biopsy.
 Prognosis... read more or membranous nephropathy Membranous Nephropathy Membranous nephropathy is deposition of immune complexes on the glomerular basement membrane (GBM) with GBM thickening.
 Cause is usually unknown, although secondary causes include drugs, infections... read more .

-Analgesic nephropathy predominates in women (peak incidence, 50 to 55 yr) and, in the US, is responsible for 3 to 5% of cases of end-stage renal disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Analgesic nephropathy predominates in women (peak incidence, 50 to 55 years) and, in the US, is responsible for 3 to 5% of cases of end-stage renal disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more (13 to 20% in Australia and South Africa).

 Patients present with kidney injury and usually non-nephrotic proteinuria with a bland urinary sediment or sterile pyuria.
 Hypertension, anemia, and impaired urinary concentration are common once renal insufficiency develops.